 Nathan D. Somogie

-Nathan is an associate in Ropes & Gray’s asset management group.
-Nathan advises asset managers on a wide range of regulatory, transactional and compliance matters.
-His practice covers a variety of investment products, including the organization, operation and governance of mutual funds, exchange-traded funds (ETFs), interval funds, registered funds of private equity funds and business development companies.
-Nathan has considerable experience with the formation and ongoing representation of investment advisers, registered investment companies and their boards of directors.
+Nathan is counsel in Ropes & Gray’s asset management group.
+His practice covers a wide range of regulatory, transactional and compliance matters for global asset managers, including the organization, operation and governance of mutual funds, exchange-traded funds (ETFs), interval funds, registered funds of private funds and business development companies.
+Nathan has considerable experience with the ongoing representation of investment advisers, registered investment companies and their boards of directors.
 He is an experienced counselor to asset managers in mergers and acquisitions, investment transactions and fund reorganizations, and regularly advises clients on industry developments.

 - Day-to-day regulatory and compliance advice to Natixis Investment Managers and its affiliated mutual funds and ETFs.

-- Ongoing regulatory and compliance advice to Columbia Threadneedle and 69 of its affiliated mutual funds.
+- Ongoing regulatory and compliance advice to Columbia Threadneedle and its affiliated mutual funds.

 - Day-to-day regulatory and compliance advice to AMG Funds and Pantheon Ventures with respect to AMG Pantheon Fund, one of the few registered funds of private equity funds in existence.